 In 1945, artillery shells damaged the church tower and walls, the roofs and all windows were destroyed.
 After the war, in the years 1956-1957 all necessary repairs were made and the interior was renovated.

 The church was erected as a Gothic building, orientated towards the side of the world.
 It received a hall, three-aisle form with a separate chancel with a three-sided closure on the eastern side and a sacristy with a polygonal staircase adjacent to it from the south.
 On the west side there was a four-sided tower embedded in the nave.
 The whole building was surrounded at regular intervals by buttresses, narrowing upwards and around the presbytery decorated with plastered, rectangular blendes.
 In addition to their structural significance, they had decorative qualities, emphasizing the verticality of the building and separating its surface.
 With the exception of the western part, the façades of the church were circled downwards with a stone pedestal and topped with a plastered frieze at the top.
-High above the chancel, a very decorative gable of the nave was created, divided by quadrangular pillars with a roller profile at the edges, passing above the roof line into pinnacles.
-The space between the pillars was filled with ogival blendes with profiled edges, and sections of ceramic tracery friezes and canopies with circular openings.
+High above the chancel, a very decorative gable of the nave was created, divided by quadrangular pillars with a roller moulding at the edges, passing above the roof line into pinnacles.
+The space between the pillars was filled with ogival blendes with moulded edges, and sections of ceramic tracery friezes and canopies with circular openings.

 In the 15th century chapels were added to the eastern bays of the nave: south St. Anna and the northern Our Lady of Sorrows (now St. Francis).
 They were inserted into older buttresses, visible to this day in the side walls of chapels.
 The northern chapel also received its own staircase adjacent to the front wall, which was crowned with a stepped gable.
 The façade of the southern chapel was enlivened by high blendes topped with pointed-archs, also used in a different arrangement on the gable wall.

 Inside the church, the aisles were separated from a central nave (equal in height but wider) by octagonal pillars on pedestals with modest bands in the place of the heads.
-The presbytery was opened to the nave with an ogival arcade of the chancel arch with richly profiled frames, also the side chapels were opened to the inside of the aisles along the entire height, creating the impression of a transept.
+The presbytery was opened to the nave with an ogival arcade of the chancel arch with strongly moulded frames, also the side chapels were opened to the inside of the aisles along the entire height, creating the impression of a transept.
 The presbytery was crowned with a stellar vault with a decorative drawing of ribs, flowing in bundles on corbels, which were developed in the form of female and male heads, decorated with canopies.
 In the sacristy, a rib vault with a wide arch band in the middle was used, a similar vault was also placed in the northern chapel, while the southern one was covered with a richer stellar vault.
 In the Middle Ages, the nave also received vaults, perhaps they had a cross-rib form, as did the vault under the tower.

 The church retained its original Gothic form, changed only by raising the upper part of the tower in the nineteenth century and adding a neo-Gothic porch with a storeroom.
 The original Gothic vaults have been preserved in the presbytery, in the sacristy and in the side chapels.
 The Gothic period also includes the rib vault under the tower, while the nave’s vaults were modeled during the 19th-century renovation on the original presbytery vault.
-From the medieval furnishings in the church you can find the gothic bowl of the former baptismal font from the 15th-16th centuries and the late Gothic iron grille in the eastern wall of the sacristy.
+From the medieval furnishings in the church you can find the Gothic bowl of the former baptismal font from the 15th-16th centuries and the late Gothic iron grille in the eastern wall of the sacristy.

 Grzyb A., Strzeliński K., Najstarsze kościoły Kociewia, Starogard Gdański, 2008.